 Funding for medical and psychological treatment options for victims

 Democratic Republic of the Congo-Kinshasa

-To support medical care for the women in Bulenga, I reached out to the Fondation Pierre Fabre, known for its medical work and support for many activities that improve access to healthcare.
-I am very pleased the Foundation will be supporting my work”
+To provide medical care to women in Bulenga, I asked for assistance from the Fondation Pierre Fabre, well-known for its medical work and support of many initiatives to improve access to health care.
+I am delighted to be receiving the Foundation’s aid.”